I used to work for a real jerkface.

 It was always a roll of the dice.
 It really depended on his mood that day.

 But, his behavior was always more unpredictable towards the end of the month.
 That’s when he really amped-up his head games.
-He really messed with our heads, and I believe that he did it for one reason…and one reason only:
+He really messed with our heads, and I believe in my heart that he did it for one reason…and one reason only:

 Can you imagine owning a multi-million dollar business and purposely trying to find ways to not pay your salespeople (who worked on commission) a few hundred dollars extra for a job well done?